 3. scissors and/or a box cutter

 Step 2: Trim Shelf and Legs to Fit Your Trunk

 Measure your shelf to your trunk.
 The shelf should be deep enough to reach from the back of the seat to within an inch of the lift gate when the lift gate is closed.
 The shelf should be mounted high enough to allow it to fully hinge down against the back seat, but low enough to allow the backseat to be a back wall (you don't want groceries rolling over the backseat).
 Be sure to hold the shelf at the height it will be mounted to get the correct length, most vehicles narrow from bottom to top.
 The shelf should be long enough to reach from side to side of your vehicle.
-Pre-cut 48" shelves work for many vehicles, mine included.
+Pre-cut 48" shelves work for many vehicles, ours included.

 Now measure for the correct height for the legs.
 You want your shelf to incline ever so slightly towards the front of the car.
 This prevents items from rolling off the shelf when you open the lift gate.
 My legs needed to be trimmed.
 I used a hack saw to trim the length and then sanded the cut smooth.
 I removed the rubber plug from the trimmed off section by pushing it with a wooden dowel and then re-installed it to the remaining leg.

 If you use the option of folding wire locker shelves they are often usable as-is.
 The reason I chose the tube legs is for their ease of use and strength, plus I like the way they look.

 Step 3: Add Shelf Hooks and Secure the Legs